ray-project/kuberay/docs/guidance/profiling.md

     kubectl exec -it ${YOUR_HEAD_POD} -- bash

     # (Head Pod) Run a sample job in the Pod
+    # `long_running_task` includes a `while True` loop to ensure the task remains actively running indefinitely.
+    # This allows you ample time to view the Stack Trace and CPU Flame Graph via the Ray dashboard.
     python3 samples/long_running_task.py
     ```
+    **Notes:**
+    - If you're running your own examples and encounter the error `Failed to write flamegraph: I/O error: No stack counts found` when viewing CPU Flame Graph, it might be due to the process being idle.
+Notably, using the `sleep` function can lead to this state.
+In such situations, py-spy filters out the idle stack traces.
+Refer to this [issue](https://github.com/benfred/py-spy/issues/321#issuecomment-731848950) for more information.

 6. **Profile using the Ray dashboard**:
     - Visit http://localhost:8265/#/cluster.
     - Click `Stack Trace` for `ray::long_running_task`.
       <img width="1728" alt="StackTrace" src="../images/stack_trace.png">
     - Click `CPU Flame Graph` for `ray::long_running_task`.
       <img width="1728" alt="FlameGraph" src="../images/cpu_flame_graph.png">
     - For additional details on using the profiler, refer the [Ray Observability Guide](https://docs.ray.io/en/latest/ray-observability/user-guides/debug-apps/optimize-performance.html#python-cpu-profiling-in-the-dashboard).